ucsf-ckm/LightningTouch/README.md

 ### How do I implement a fallback for browsers that can't do Lightning Touch?

-Browsers that do not work with Lightning Touch (e.g., Internet Explorer) will go to the URLs specified in the `href` attribute of the anchors as usual.
+Browsers that do not work with Lightning Touch (e.g., Internet Explorer) will go to the URL specified in the `href` attribute of the anchor as usual.
 This does mean you need to have your content available in two places.
 A template engine or other dynamic content generation mechanism can reduce or eliminate the need to repeat the content in two places.

 ### How do I track page loads via Lightning Touch using Google Analytics?